thomasmf/nomenine-defunct/documentation/tutorial/basics.md

 This is the superset of all numbers.
 There should also be integers and more limited number types.

-Ideally 'number' should be implemented with unlimited size and precision and all the tricks, but currently it is implemented using double precision float.
+Ideally **number** should be implemented with unlimited size and precision and all the tricks, but currently it is implemented using double precision float.

 Numbers implement the standard operators in the expected way.
 Factory methods create new numbers while